luciotato/LiteScript/doc/compile-from-js.md

 You can use this script as a base to create a Grunt task.

-Main API used functions are:
+Main API functions are:

+#### compiler.compile

  - `compiler.compile(filepath,sourceLines,options)`

+Will compile `sourceLines` returning a string with compiled js code.

-returns: string
+Returns: string

-input:
+Input:

-    - `filepath`: source code filename, to reference it in compiler errors
+  - `filepath`: source code filename, only to reference it in compiler errors

   - `sourceLines`: string, string array, or Buffer

   - `options`:

-Will compile `sourceLines` (can be a string,
+   - verbose: 1 # Additional messages during compilation. set to 0.

+   - warning: 1 # show warnings, 0: do not show warnings

+   - comments: 1 # add comments to js produced file. set to 0.

-- `compiler.getMessages()`
+   - target: 'js'

+   - single: false # single file: when true dependencies are not compiled.
+Set to true, for single file compilation.

+   - skip: false # Skip validation phase. set to true

+   - nomap: false #do nor generate mapSource.

+   - browser:false #compile for browser: "window" instead fo "global"

+   - extraComments: true #add 'compiled by' comment

+   - es6: false # enable ES6 features. required for 'yield'(nice functions)

+#### compiler.getMessages()

+if `compiler.compile(filepath,sourceLines,options)` throws, use `compiler.getMessages()` to retrieve compiler error & warning messages.

+### Full example:

     var fs = require('fs'),path=require('path');